AviatrixSystems/Docs/StartUpGuides/aviatrix-china-controller-startup-guide.rst

    |imageproxy-config|

  9.6.
 Finally, the Controller will upgrade itself to the latest software version.
 Enter 3.3 and click run, as shown below.
-The process can take up from minutes to hours.
+The process can take up minutes to hours.
 Read the tip below fore you proceed.

    |imageControllerUpgrade-china|